ndcharles/ndcharles.github.io/_posts/2022-09-15-data-product-paxo.md

 ## In the Beginning
 Coming into PAXO Health & Beauty as a data analyst, the bulk of my job during my first few weeks involved doing growth research and tools needed for web analytics on the new platform.
 And then, I had to be the one testing new features on the platform we were building.

-As a data analyst, I also needed to add the necessary components to ensure data is colllected and ready for analysis.
+As a data analyst, I also needed to add the necessary components to ensure data is collected and ready for analysis.
 I integrated analytics using Google Analytics.
 There was Hotjar and Microsoft Clarity for heatmaps and visual capture of the customer's journey.
 Most of these third-party integrations (including facebook and google conversion pixels) were done using Google tag manager (GTM).
 This GTM setup allowed me to start/pause any srvice I don't need anymore.

 I delved deeper into web analytics and then [product analytics]({{site.baseurl}}/cxl-product-analytics-how-data-build-products-customers-need).
 You know, setting up all these platforms, creating dataLayer variables and struggling to ensure the developer adds them correctly; which was unfortunately not possible for them.